I have been a proud Jack Russell Westie Mix mom for 5 years now and have experienced the responsibilities of having a dog.

 Do Not Be "That Person"

 There are a lot of people out there that get their dog on an impulse without fully recognizing the responsibility they are about to have.
 They fall in love with a small, cute, and fluffy dog, only to neglect them when the dog gets bigger and older.
 This is one of the reasons why there are strays and so many dogs and other pets at the animal shelter.
-Do not be that person who neglects their dog.
+Don't be that person who neglects their dog.
 Think before you get one.

 Getting a dog, especially a young one, is like having a baby.
 It requires you to give them your full attention as much as you can throughout the day.
-Without that special time with them, you will not grow a bond.
+Without that special time with them, you won't grow a bond.
 A bond between a dog and its owner is important in the training process.
 The more time you spend with them, the more likely they will respect you and listen to you.
 Having a demanding job working 60 hours a week or always traveling is not fair to your dog.
 Think about this: would you want to be locked in a cage or constricted to the walls of your home for more than 10 hours a day every day?

 2. Exercise and Play Time